 This normally 10-week course will be delivered over a 12-week period, with a two-week Stanford Winter Closure from Monday, December 21.
 2020 - Friday, January 1, 2021.
 During this break learners will have access to course materials and assignments, however staff support will be unavailable.

 Online program materials (slides etc.) are available for download from the course page.
 All materials are available for printing and review upon enrollment.
 Videos in the course are not downloadable however full length versions of the classroom videos are available on YouTube.

-To successfully complete the program, participants will complete three assignments (mix of programming assignments and written questions).
+To successfully complete the program, participants will complete five assignments (mix of programming assignments and written questions).